BDC Hamburger Icon

 What are the pros and cons of payment apps?

-Before you accept mobile payment or digital payment at your business, you need to consider the good and the bad.
+Before you accept mobile or digital payment at your business, you need to consider the good and the bad.
 After all, these online payment apps are easy to use and convenient, but they aren’t void of risk.
 Here’s a look at the pros and cons of accepting online payment apps in transactions with your customers.

 Pros of online payment apps